pdawgabriel-hub/geo-alquiler/README.en.md

 1. Make sure `renv.lock` is up to date (`renv::snapshot()`) before deploying, to guarantee exact version reproducibility on the target server.
 2. Verify that the required data (`inst/app/data/alquileres.parquet`) is included in the deployment, since the app depends on it to function.
 3. Check that `options("golem.app.prod" = TRUE)` is active in production (already configured in `app.R`), which disables certain development helpers and optimizes startup.
+4. Refresh the data periodically by running `Rscript scripts/ingesta/run_pipeline.R` (see [Data Source](#data-source)) before each deployment, since the official sources update on their own schedule (quarterly in Bilbao's case).

 [⬆ Back to top](#top)